 But what is the purpose of any scientific inquiry?
 Surely a common-case answer from any researcher, regardless of discipline, would be: to bring us closer to a ‘truth’, understanding this is approximate, and use that information to inform practice.

 In many of the conversations around evidence in nutrition, and how it is applied, the RCT has taken on a bizarre double-agent role.
-On the one hand, the limitations of its purely explanatory RCT design to nutrition as a subject of scientific inquiry have been acknowledged, and the subject of much discourse within the field.
-Outside the field, this is flipped on its head; the limitations of nutrition as a subject of scientific inquiry for the use of RCTs have been the focus of much frustration from biomedical purists arguing the field is all “noise”.
+On the one hand, the limitations of the purely explanatory RCT design for nutrition as a subject of scientific inquiry have been acknowledged, and the subject of much discourse within the field.
+Outside the field, this is flipped on its head: the limitations of nutrition as a subject of scientific inquiry for the use of RCTs have been the focus of much frustration from biomedical purists arguing the field is all “noise” [see: Ionnidis, John].

-The latter is a manifestation of dogma.
+This is a somewhat bizarre argument to make: that the issue with is with subject matter, not the method of investigating the subject.
+To insist this is the case clearly a manifestation of dogma.
 It is not the first time biomedical dogma has been projected onto other disciplines within health and biosciences.
 In the 1970’s, the disconnect between the biomedical model and psychiatric investigations led George L. Engel to publish his seminal paper (1) calling for the evolution of the bio-psycho-social model as an investigative paradigm for psychiatry, born out of what he saw as the limitations of the purely biomedical model to investigating conditions of the mind.

 Engel characterised the biomedical model as follows: